Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
 Effect: You may only choose elements that you have the corresponding [Elemental Attunement](#elemental-attunement) to when using this Ability.
 If you also use your minor action, you may choose one creature in the targeted Square to be unaffected.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A area burst of elemental energy.
 This could be firing a classic fireball, throwing a grenade that generates a burst of electricity, draining the life from all in the area, a cutting whirlwind, and similar displays of elemental power.

 #### Elemental Lance